awalvie/ideas/README.md

 - [ ] Prometheus artitecture and how it works internally
 - [ ] A deep dive of what happens when you execute any command in the terminal
 - [ ] Github project forks that are still maintained and how to find them
+- [ ] DNSSEC and how to connect to localdoamin machines in a virtual machine (WIP Title)
 - RTFM
     - [ ] `tcpdump`